rao1219/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "University of Technology Sydney" year = 2018
+  course = "PhD in Computer Vision and Deep Learning" institution = "University of Technology Sydney" year = 2018

 [[education.courses]]
+  course = "Bachelor of Science(Engineering)"
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  institution = "Queen Mary University of London" year = 2013-2017

 [[education.courses]]
+  course = "Bachelor of Science(Engineering)"
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  institution = "Beijing University of Posts and Telecommunications" year = 2013-2017

 +++

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Qi RAO is a